 Scope of Study

-Subject Terms: adaptation, attitudes, cultural beliefs, ethnicity, family life, fear of crime, fertility, health attitudes, health services utilization, health status, household income, marriage, mental health, neighborhoods, population migration, self medication, social networks, substance abuse, tradition medicine
+Subject Terms: adaptation, attitudes, ethnicity, family life, fear of crime, fertility, health attitudes, health services utilization, health status, household income, marriage, mental health, neighborhoods, population migration, self medication, social networks, substance abuse, traditional medicine

 Date of Collection:

 Universe: Persons aged 18 or over residing in households listed in the assessment files for the City of Winnipeg, Manitoba, Canada.